The UUA Website: UUA.org

 You can share your congregation's participation in Social Justice Actions and Initiatives, helping to place Unitarian Universalist activism on the map.

-You can log in and comment on many UUA.org pages, including most of the pages in Worship Web.
-You can also reply to comments, flag them as inappropriate, "like" them, and subscribe to receive email notifications of new comments on the page.
+You can log in and comment on most of the pages in Worship Web.
+You can also reply to comments, flag them as inappropriate, and subscribe to receive email notifications of new comments on the page.

 When you create your account, you can add an image and biographical text and indicate which congregation you are associated with.

-If you are logged in, almost every page on UUA.org now has a Like button and an icon that adds the page to your list of UUA.org bookmarks.
+If you are logged in, almost every page on UUA.org has an icon that adds the page to your list of UUA.org bookmarks.
 A Bookmark link at the top of every page gives you a quick way to see your list of bookmarked pages.

 Specific groups can have private sections of pages and files that are accessible only to members of the group.
 For example, ministers in preliminary fellowship can have accounts that are in a group that gives them access to pages specifically for them.